 Find Information.
 Connect People.

-The IAIABC is an association of workers' compensation regulators and industry professionals who work to advance the efficiency and effectiveness of workers' compensation systems throughout the world.
+The IAIABC is an association of workers' compensation jurisdictional regulators and industry professionals who find solutions to reduce harm and aid recovery from occupational injuries and illnesses.

 IAIABC Online Communities

 Use the J2J Community to collaborate, share information, and connect with hundreds of your fellow workers' compensation regulators and agency staff.

 Jurisdictional News and Notices

 Use the Jurisdictional News and Notices Community to share the dates and agendas of open advisory council meetings; let members know about public comment periods on pending rules or legislation; or inform others about new and interesting programs in your jurisdiction.

 Visit the online communities at www.iaiabc.org/online-communities or find the link under the "Connect" section.

 Could universal coverage be the answer for workers' compensation?
 With injury frequency decreasing (good), premiums are decreasing as well (not good).
 But another thing that is happening is that with the rise in non-traditional work relationships, there will be fewer people covered by workers' compensation.
 So what if coverage were universal to workers, not just employees?
 Listen to February 2018's "Accidentally" podcast to hear more.